redfrogred/basic/NOTES.md

 This is a place for stuff that doesn't fit under README

 ## BRANCH NAMES
+"main"
++ This will have the latest stuff I am working on.
+(With all branches combined)

 "basic"
 + This just has navigation and two pages (Start and End).